svarunid/TextAI/README.md

 3. [License](#license)

 ## Introduction
 Text based tasks are one of the most common tasks in the industry.
-These include tasks such as text classification, text generation, text summarization, etc. This is a grate place for beginners to familiarize themselves with the deep learning model training pipeline. `textai` directory contains the code for the models, pipelines and scripts.
+These include tasks such as text classification, text generation, text summarization, etc. This is a great place for beginners to familiarize themselves with the deep learning model training pipeline. `textai` directory contains the code for the models, pipelines and scripts.
 This repository is a work in progress and will be updated regularly.

 ## Contributing
 Contributions to this repository are very much welcomed!
 Since I'm a beginner myself, I'm sure there are many things that can be improved.
 Please feel free to open an issue or submit a pull request.